krismbah/UFOs/README.md

 1. Remove the list element which creates the button, and create five list elements for filtering the index.html file.
 2. Modify the event listener to detect changes to each filter in the app.js file.
 3. Change the updateFilters() function to save the element, value, and id of the filter to be changed.
-4. loop the filterTable() function through all of the filters and keep any data matching the filter values.
+4. Loop the filterTable() function through all of the filters and keep any data matching the filter values.
 5. Ensure the webpage filters the table correctly based on user input.

 ## Results